Development with Mercurial

-Passenger is a god send.
+Deployment with Passenger Passenger is a god send.
 Getting mongrel to do the right things on init on an ubuntu box was just a pain in the rear end.
 I like apache, I know apache, having to configure a web app outside of apache sucks.
 Passenger builds an apache plugin that is an rails app server.
-You don’t need to know any more than that, because it just works.
+You don't need to know any more than that, because it just works.

 Actually, you need to know 2 things, both of which add to passenger's awesomeness.